-Soap scum is a combination of residue, mineral deposits and dirt that forms a grimy layer over surfaces and is a common trouble spot in bathroom cleaning (typically shower walls, doors, tubs and fixtures).
+Soap scum is a combination of residue, mineral deposits and dirt that forms a grimy layer over surfaces and is a common trouble spot in bathroom maintenance (typically shower walls, doors, tubs and fixtures).
 It doesn’t have a chance to really build up if you wipe down surfaces regularly, but it will get quite heavy over time if preventative maintenance isn’t high on the priority list (it happens).

 The good news is that this grimy nuisance is easy enough to remove with items that are probably in your home already.
 Here are 5 simple fixes that can help you get the job done…